Plato Cacheris

 Plato Cacheris (May 22, 1929 – September 26, 2019) was an American lawyer.
 He was known as one of Washington D.C.'s premier defense lawyers, known especially for representing people involved in political scandals.

 Early life

 Cacheris was the son of a Greek immigrant family.
 He grew up in Washington, D.C., and Pittsburgh, Pennsylvania.
 His father co-owned a chain of restaurants including the historic downtown restaurant The Waffle Shop in Washington, D.C.
 In 1951, he joined the U.S. Marine Corps as an officer candidate, but left in 1953 to enter law school.
 Cacheris graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University and received his Juris Doctor from the Georgetown University Law Center in 1956.
-He died of pneumonia in Alexandria, Virginia on the afternoon of September 26, 2019, at 90.
+He died of pneumonia in Alexandria, Virginia, on the afternoon of September 26, 2019, aged 90.

 Career

 Cacheris was a co-founder of the law firm of Trout and Cacheris in Washington, D.C.
 He represented various figures in Washington, D.C., scandals, including: